-A reporting entity has more flexibility as to in which note of its financial statement it provides a disclosure; it has less flexibility over what it must disclose.
+An economic entity has more flexibility as to in which note of its financial statement it provides a disclosure; it has less flexibility over what it must disclose.

 A note is a presentation related notion, relating to how disclosures are presented in a financial report.
 A disclosure is what must be disclosed.
-The FASB and IASB specifies what must be disclosed, and less which disclosure to use.
+The FASB and IASB specifies what must be disclosed, and less which disclosure note to use to present the disclosure within the financial report.

 Disclosures are informational, they relate to information without regard to formatting or other presentational artefacts.
 Notes relate to organizing disclosures and are presentational in nature.

 Someone creating a financial report has far more latitude and discretion as to how to organize disclosures into notes than they do as to what must be disclosed.

 1.5.
-Reporting entity segment definitions are inconsistent in financial reporting literature
+Economic entity part definitions are inconsistent in financial reporting literature

-The segments into which a reporting entity can be broken down are defined inconsistently in the financial reporting literature.
+The parts into which a reporting economic entity can be broken down are defined inconsistently in the financial reporting literature.
 From FASB Accounting Standards Codifications, ASC 280 relates to the classification of assets and sometimes liabilities uses the terms operating segments and reportable segments of the business.
 ASC 350 which relates to impairment uses the term reporting unit.
 ASC 860 which relates to special-purpose entities and the master glossary uses the term business.
 ASC 360 which relates to long-lived assets uses the term asset groups and disposal groups.